Keartland/Uphill-Paths/README.md

 # Uphill-Paths
-  This is a program that generates random points, and then creates a path from the bottom right where all of the lines have a positive gradients.
+  This is a program that generates random points, and then creates a path from the bottom left where all of the lines have positive gradients.